 A labyrinth is a meditative maze-like pattern that’s usually two-dimensional and on the ground or floor of a spiritual place.
 The Winter Solstice Lantern Festival versions feature hundreds of beeswax candles.
 Many religions use labyrinths for prayer and contemplative purposes, including a variety of Christian churches.

-Tickets for the Labyrinth of Lights at Performance Works and at the Roundhouse typically cost $10 and last year had to be purchased for set times.
+Tickets for the Labyrinth of Lights at Performance Works and at the Roundhouse typically cost $15.
 Children ages 12 or younger enter for free.

 LABYRINTH TIPS